mmbman/Katagiri/1986-10-18-Shobogenzo-Kokyo-Talk-1.md

 #### 43:26

 **Question:** What happens when...
-I don’t know if I am phrasing this correctly, okay?
+I don’t know if I’m going to be phrasing this correctly, okay?
 When a clear mirror meets a mirror that is not clear?

 **Katagiri Roshi:** If you see two mirrors... *[He laughs.]* ... it’s not clear.
-But, originally it’s very clear, that’s why Seppō Zen Master says, “Both,” “both of them disappear.”
-Clear mirror, your body and mind is very transparent, my body and mind is completely transparent – and meet together and put together – both disappear.
+But originally it’s very clear, that’s why Seppō Zen Master says “both,” “both of them disappear.”
+Clear mirror: your body and mind is very transparent, my body and mind is completely transparent – and meet together and put [them] together – both disappear.
 Do you understand?
 Just like a Casper.

 *[Laughter.]*

 **Someone:** Like what?

 **Katagiri Roshi:** “Casper.”
-Two Caspers see each other, meet together, walk together – finally disappear.
+Two Caspers see each other, meet together, walk together... finally, [they] disappear.

 #### 44:40

 **Question:** Hojo-san?
 How does a mirror get back to that clear state?

+**Katagiri Roshi:** Hmm?

-How does a tarnished, dirty, disgusting mirror *[they chuckles]* turn into a clear mirror again?
+**Questioner:** How does a tarnished, dirty, disgusting mirror *[they chuckle]* turn into a clear mirror again?

 **Katagiri Roshi:** Well, it’s *always* a clear mirror.

 **Questioner:** Why doesn’t it always *seem* clear?

 **Katagiri Roshi:** That is your understanding.
-But originally...
 That’s why the essential nature of human exists, not only your mirror.
-If you see mirror just in terms of your point of view, it’s not clear.
+If you see the mirror just in terms of your point of view, it’s not clear.
 But it’s originally clear.
-Just like a mirror of the trees, a mirror of the flowers, a mirror of the sky.
+Just like a mirror of the trees, a mirror of the frogs, and a mirror of the sky.

-So, all are clear, completely.
+So all are clear, completely.
 From the beginning to end, it’s clear.
 Alright?

-You say, “Uh-uh-uh.”
+Well, you say, “Uh-uh...”

 **Questioner:** How do you get from there to there?
 How do you see that?

-**Katagiri Roshi:** You say, “Uh-uh.”
-This is already you accept a clear mirror; that’s why you say, “Uh-uh.”
+**Katagiri Roshi:** You say, “uh-uh”:  This is already you accept a clear mirror; that’s why you say “uh-uh”.
 Do you understand?

 **Someone:** *[Laughs.]* Have mercy!

-**Katagiri Roshi:** Before you say, “Uh-uh,” you already accept a clear mirror.
-That’s why you say, “Uh-uh.”
+**Katagiri Roshi:** Before you say, “Uh-uh,” you already accept a clear mirror, that’s why you say, “Uh-uh.”
 Do you understand?
 Can you?
 No?

 **Questioner:** I don’t understand the last thing you said.

 **Katagiri Roshi:** Well, it means, for instance: I originally accept all of you, before I think or I don’t think.
 Alright?
 And then I say, “I don’t want to accept *you*.”
 That means what?
 What do I mean?
-I already accept you.
-That’s why I say, “I don’t accept you.”
+I already accept you – that’s why I say “I don’t accept you.”
 Because already through my life [I accept], you know.

 And then I can see Bob.
 And then I see, “Oh, Bob.
 How are you?”
 When my feeling is good, I say, “How are you?”
 We shake hands.
-But I don’t feel good, I don’t want to shake his hand.
-So whatever I do, already – I like him or I don’t like him – is just like a bubble.
+But if I don’t feel good, I don’t want to shake hands.
+So whatever I do – I like him or I don’t like him – is just like bubbles.
 Before that, I already accept him.

-So that’s why clear mirror is completely clear now.
+So that’s why the clear mirror is completely clear now.

 **Questioner:** Okay, let me ask this in a different way.
 You completely accept everybody.
 To you, likes and dislikes are like little bubbles.
 That’s not the way they are to me.

 **Katagiri Roshi:** Well, even though you say so, that is your life, anyway.
 That is for you.

-So what does it mean?
+Well, what does it mean?
 What do you want to ask me?

 *[Laughter.]*